Interested in communications technologies? Innovative and quick to problem-solve? A career in communications engineering could be for you

 - The job may feel stressful, as individuals and companies will be so dependant on your communications.

 - Work is office based, with opportunities available in most major cities and towns across the UK.

 - Women are currently underrepresented in this area of work but there are initiatives such as Women's Engineering Society (WES) and WISE are in place to encourage more women into the industry.

 - A certain amount of travel within the UK is likely, for meetings or site visits, for example.

 - Overseas work is sometimes possible and there are opportunities for overseas secondments.

 Employers typically look for graduates with a degree in engineering or in a physical science, particularly:

 Entry with an HND in a relevant engineering subject may be possible at the level of technician.
 You can then choose to top-up to a degree in order to work towards the role of engineer.

-If you are interested in becoming a chartered engineer later in your career it is useful to have a degree and Masters (or integrated MEng degree) that is accredited by a professional body such as the Institution of Engineering and Technology (IET).
+If you're interested in becoming a chartered engineer later in your career, it's useful to have a degree and Masters (or integrated MEng degree) under your belt, accredited by a professional body such as the Institution of Engineering and Technology (IET).